efuller-gov/dm3k/docs/dev_env.md

 $ sudo docker restart dm3k_open_api
 ```

-if you need to add new python packages, you will need to change either the api requirements.txt or the optimizer requirements.txt (depending on what you want) and then re build the container, by running...
+if you need to add new python packages, you will need to change either the api requirements.txt or the optimizer requirements.txt (depending on what you want) and then rebuild the container, by running...

 ```bash
 $ sudo docker-compose -f docker-compose-dev.yml down
 $ sudo docker-compose -f docker-compose-dev.yml up
 ```

-If you need to get inside of the api container, run...
+If you need to get inside the api container, run...

 ```bash
 $ sudo docker exec -ti dm3k_open_api bash